Research Methods in Linguistics CLIL 1 3301-L2RML-CLIL1

 K_U09 present knowledge and communicate in a cohesive, precise and linguistically correct manner in the English language at level C1 as defined by the Common European Framework of Reference for Languages

-K_U011 design one’s own development
+K_U011 design their own development

 Social competences